10divad/Lost-Ark-Projects/README.md

 ## Lost Ark Builder

 A builder planned by me but a WiP.
 This build planner will be featured with more customization tools so that a THEORETICAL dps can be found based on all relevant stats in game (some may be excluded during early development).
-Since the data is not available online, alot of the data will be manually extracted via testing.
+Since the data is not available online, alot of the data will be manually extracted via testin